 Michael R. Bromwich

-Michael R. Bromwich is the Founder and Managing Principal of The Bromwich Group, which was launched in April 2012.
-The firm offers crisis management and strategic advisory services, as well as more specialized services relating to offshore energy and law enforcement.
+Michael R. Bromwich is the Founder and Managing Principal of The Bromwich Group, which was launched in 2012.
+The firm offers crisis management, strategic advisory, monitoring, and public affairs services, as well as more specialized services relating to offshore energy and law enforcement.

 Over the course of a career that has spanned more than 30 years, Mr. Bromwich has tackled a variety of challenging assignments.
-He has been a federal prosecutor, a special prosecutor, an inspector general, a lawyer in private practice, and most recently, the country’s top offshore drilling regulator.
+He has been a federal prosecutor, a special prosecutor, an inspector general, a lawyer in private practice, the country’s top offshore drilling regulator, and the compliance monitor of major public companies and public agencies.
 He has been called on countless times – by public corporations, private companies, federal, state, and local governments, Cabinet Secretaries, and the President of the United States – to deal with issues and problems of the greatest private and public significance.
-He has successfully rebuilt, reformed and managed two major public agencies and assisted the management of numerous companies and government agencies by conducting effective and efficient investigations, diagnosing problems, and recommending sound solutions.
+He has successfully rebuilt, reformed and managed two major public agencies and assisted the management of numerous companies and government agencies by diagnosing problems and recommending sound solutions.

 From 1999-2010, Mr. Bromwich was a litigation partner in the Washington, DC and New York offices of Fried, Frank, Harris, Shriver & Jacobson, where he headed the firm’s Internal Investigations, Compliance and Monitoring practice group.
 Mr. Bromwich’s practice centered on conducting internal investigations for private companies and other organizations, providing monitoring and oversight services, and representing institutions and individuals in white-collar criminal and regulatory matters.
 He also provided crisis management assistance and counseling.